ceph/ceph/doc/dev/cephfs-snapshots.rst

 Hard links
 ----------
-Inode with multiple hard links is moved to a dummy gloabl SnapRealm.
+Inode with multiple hard links is moved to a dummy global SnapRealm.
 The dummy SnapRealm covers all snapshots in the filesystem.
 The inode's data will be preserved for any new snapshot.
 These preserved data will cover snapshots on any linkage of the inode.